tc39/proposal-type-annotations/README.md

 ## Proposal

-The following proposal is a _strawman_ proposal.
+The following proposal is a _strawperson_ proposal.
 Please treat it as such.
 It is more about the spirit of ignoring type constructs in the code, than it is about the specific syntax.
 Having said that, care was taken to be both TypeScript/Flow/Hegel compatible, yet also be true to the spirit of JavaScript.